 If you have a particular occasion you were hoping to celebrate at the castle, aside from the aforementioned hospitality, rooms in the castle are available to rent as events spaces.
 For overnight accommodation though, you will need to look at what is available in the surrounding town.

 - How To Manage Transportation for 4 Days in London (Super Easy)

 Belfast is a vibrant, modern city, with a fascinating history and thriving culture.
 With iconic nightlife, world famous attractions, historic streets, and contemporary shopping district, Belfast is truly a city with something for everyone.

-Ideal for a romantic weekend break, or a longer family vacation, you are sure to find your perfect Irish adventure here.
+Ideal for a romantic weekend break, or a longer family vacation, you are sure to find your perfect where to stay in Belfast for your Irish adventure here.